 “You must also look for reputation information about the website.
 We need to find out what outside, independent sources say about the website.
 When there is disagreement between what the website says about itself and what reputable independent sources say about the website, we’ll trust the independent sources.”

 At Eastside Co we strongly believe that the Stanford Web Credibility Project has some of the best advice in this area.
 These are research-backed studies on how to demonstrate credibility online.
-These insights shape the credibility recommendations we share with clients on a daily basis.
+These insights shape the credibility recommendations we share with our Shopify clients on a daily basis.